Testing Library

 render

-will run the components in NodeJS by
+render will run the components in NodeJS by

 React Test Renderer.
 It mount the components and run